Sports Medicine & Rehabilitation

 If you would like the challenge of discovering a person's physical limitations and have a passion for helping others achieve and reach their goals, the Sports Medicine & Rehabilitation program may be just what you are looking for!

-This program will allow students the opportunity to evaluate and manage injuries and chronic diseases, develop treatment plans and prescribe exercise programs through hands-on learning labs.
+This two-year program will allow students the opportunity to evaluate and manage injuries and chronic diseases, develop treatment plans and prescribe exercise programs through hands-on learning labs.
 The knowledge and skills learned in this program are beneficial for students interested in careers such as Athletic Training/Sports Medicine, Cardiac Rehabilitation, Occupational Therapy, Respiratory Therapy, Physical Therapy and Exercise Science.

 As a student in this program, you may participate in clinical site visits which would require your own transportation.